 It all starts with the first-year seminar

-Bridge gives you early start on being new a new college student by starting your first-year seminar the week before regular classes begin.
+Bridge Week offers you a chance to get a jump start on college the week before classes begin.
 You'll have time to meet new friends and prepare for college classes.

 Learning communities are comprised of a first-year seminar and one or more general education courses.
 You'll look at topics and course content from multiple perspectives and disciplines and make connections to the real world and your future career.